-Business professionals often benefit from licensure as members of various accrediting organizations, because having a specific designation serves to prove their trustworthiness and ability to follow through with quality results in their work.
-Generally, licensed professionals are required to complete a set amount of continuing education hours each year, or within a recertification period, because doing so demonstrates their willingness to stay up-do-date on key industry issues, though the actual specific requirements vary widely according to a member’s location.
-Active members of the American Institute of Certified Public Accountants (AICPA) who live in Ohio are regulated by the state’s Board of Accountancy, and per that body’s stipulations, must complete 20 hours of professional continuing education per year and 120 hours every recertification period.
+Business pros often benefit from licensure as members of various accrediting organizations.
+Because having a designation proves their trustworthiness and ability to achieve quality results.
+Generally, members must complete a set amount of CPE hours during a renewal period.
+Because doing so demonstrates their willingness to keep up with key industry issues.
+However, the specific requirements vary widely according to a member’s location.
+So, the Ohio CPA CPE requirements are unique to the state.
+AICPA members who live in Ohio are overseen by the state’s Board of Accountancy.
+And according to the rules, must complete 20 CPE hours per year and 120 hours every renewal period.

-Because Ohio’s state requirements differ from those of other states, CPAs within that jurisdiction must be aware of the specifics, lest confusion and frustration complicate the renewal process.
-The table below highlights the primary recertification limitations and deadlines for the Ohio CPA CPE requirement.
+Because Ohio’s requirements differ from those of other states, CPAs there must be aware of the specifics.
+Otherwise, confusion and frustration complicate the renewal process.
+The table below further highlights the primary limitations and deadlines for the Ohio CPA CPE requirement.

 Ohio CPA CPE Requirements and Recertification Deadlines

 |License Renewal Date||CPE Reporting Period||Total CPE Hours||Self-Study Credit Limitations|